A savings account can be a great tool to teach your child about money.

 It’s important to note that your child will not earn any interest on the account until it reaches a $100 balance.
 But your child won’t have to worry about monthly fees if he or she chooses to receive e-statements instead of paper statements.

-The account offers an online banking app that will allow you and your child to digitally monitor their funds, as well as make deposits, track their balance and review how much interest they’ve earned.
-When your child turns 13, he or she will be able to apply for a teen checking account with Alliant.
-With that, your child will be able to continue his or her journey to financial success.
+The account offers a mobile banking app that will allow you and your child to digitally monitor the account’s funds, as well as make deposits and review how much interest she has earned.
+When your child turns 13, she will be able to apply for a teen checking account with Alliant.
+With that, your child will be able to continue her journey to financial success.

 Overall, Alliant Credit Union is a great financial institution.
 In fact, it is the best credit union out there, according to Bankrate.
 So it’s no surprise that this savings account offers practical features that will help your child learn more about money.
 This account could be helpful for children of all ages.
 The features are robust and you can choose to use the features that are best suited to your child’s learning level.